 My Life & 10 Years of Dota Guides

 Looking back on my life, I would summarize it as being slightly off-center.
 It’s not exactly how I would’ve wanted to live but it’s in the ballpark of what I could hope for.
-For example, I’m happy I got to grow up playing video games… but my first console was the CD-i.
-I love how ethnically diverse I am as the son of a Swiss-Jewish-Egyptian refugee and a Ecuadorian-Spanish New Yorker… but I’m regularly confused for other nationalities.
-I feel fortunate to have two parents… but they were the victims of their own stories and the villains in my life.
+A simple example would be that I’m happy I got to grow up playing video games… but my first console was the CD-i.
+Or for example, I love how ethnically diverse I am as the son of a Swiss-Jewish-Egyptian refugee and a Ecuadorian-Spanish New Yorker… but I’m regularly confused (or discriminated) for other nationalities.
+Lastly, I feel fortunate to have two parents… but they were the victims of their own stories and the villains in mine.

 So when people ask me why I make guides, my initial response is simple: I was frustrated by how my teammates were building their items and I channeled that sentiment into doing something productive about it.
 But the off-center answer is that my motivation comes from an attempt to reject a childhood history of institutional failure and feelings of ineptitude.
-Simply put, I was trying to dismiss my becoming of the bare minimum of a living person – something that everyone predicted would happen if I continued my life as it was.
-The guides started out as something to prove but it became something that remains regardless what my future holds.
-The following ten years had a lot of ups and downs for me but thankfully the guides stayed a fixed point of definition as to who I am and wanted to be.
+Simply put, I was trying to dismiss my becoming of the bare minimum of a living person – something that everyone was predicting at that time.
+The ten years that followed had a lot of ups and downs for me but thankfully the guides stayed a fixed point of definition as to who I am and wanted to be._

 Before Guides

-Growing up, I upheld two identities that I would try to reverse for the next 13 years:
+Growing up, I was labeled two identities that I would try to reverse for the next 13 years.
+I was a:

-______ - A reclusive and lonely son, awaiting until school started again to get away from a physically and verbally abusive and exhausted single parent.
-During the summertime, I would visit my depressed yet disconnected father where we experienced, for a time, homelessness.
+- A reclusive and lonely son, waiting until school started again to get away from a physically and verbally abusive single parent.
+During the summertime, I would visit my depressed, yet disconnected father, where we experienced, for a time, homelessness.

-DotA — and other games like it — carry the infamy of being toxic and hostile environments, but compared to what we were going through, the trivial bickering in the game was heavenly.
-What’s more, people actually spoke English, a rarity to where we lived at the time.
-Video games were a distraction for us: a shower of dissociation washing away the pain of the puberty years, and at the same time a tool to stay connected with at least one parent, who at the time was struggling to stay afloat financially or even relate to his children.
-The combined adversities I faced growing up lead me to three institutions of thoughts that I retain to this day: I hate weekends, I need to work twice as hard to reach the average and nobody likes me by default; I need to be something to offer.
+DotA — and other games like it — carry the infamy of being toxic and hostile environments, but compared to what I was going through, the trivial bickering in the game meant that we were at least trying to cooperate, something I yearned for in my actual life.
+What’s more, people actually spoke English, a rarity to where I lived at the time.
+Video games were a distraction for me: a shower of dissociation washing away the pain of my adolscence, and at the same time a tool to stay connected with at least one parent, who at the time was struggling to stay afloat financially or even relate to his children.
+The combined adversities I faced growing up lead me to three institutions of thoughts that I retain to this day: I hate weekends, I need to work twice as hard to be average and nobody likes me by default; I need to be something of value.

 Taking what I learned, I entered CEGEP (college) with a desire to do more.
 Part of the reason was because I was sleeping on a couch without my own room for the first year, which meant finding any justification to get out of the apartment.
-My first attempt: volunteering at a retirement home just for the sake of feeling useful – to prove I could do something, anything.
+My first attempt: volunteering at a retirement home – to prove I could do something, anything.
+In that regard, the volunteering was a success and I would go on to take things a step further in university.
+I volunteered to:

-- started my own esports university club and jump-started two more in neighboring institutions.
+- start my own esports university club and jump-started two more in neighboring institutions.

-- helped with tournament organizations at our local LAN events: LAN ETS and contributed to WCS Canada for Blizzard Entertainment.
+- help with tournament organizations at our local LAN events: LAN ETS and contributed to WCS Canada for Blizzard Entertainment.

-- organized major viewing parties with hundreds in attendance.
+- organize major viewing parties with hundreds in attendance.

-- managed over five esports teams and 50+ players.
+- manage over five esports teams and 50+ players.

 - created my first “guide”: Team Liquid forums Rules & FAQ

-- finished my university degree in three years instead of four.
+- finish my university degree in three years instead of four.

-I was making up for lost time and figuring out what I could.
-All I knew was that my degree in Sociology was a consequence of my parents setting the bar as low as “pick a degree you know you can pass” and that there was no future if I couldn’t figure out one fast.
-All I had on my resume was a tenth grade level of Mathematics and being a QA tester for some popular AAA games like Mercenaries II, Command & Conquer 3: Tiberium Wars and Batman: Arkham Asylum.
+Throughout these experiences, I was making up for lost time as I knew that once I graduated, I would have to find a job.
+Having a degree in Sociology was a relic of my past than a potential future in terms of employment.
+Especially true when the degree chosen was on the basis of my family’s instruction to “pick something you can get a passing grade in”.
+All I had on my resume was a tenth grade level of Mathematics and working in QA for some popular AAA games like Mercenaries II, Command & Conquer 3: Tiberium Wars, The Simpsons and Batman: Arkham Asylum.

 My Work During Guides

-When the guides system came out in 2013, I was about to graduate and ready to start my own adventure.
+When the guides system came out in February 2013, I was graduating and ready to start my own life.
 The cost to do that would be everything I previously owned but in turn, I would go on to be a part of many different start-ups including a TV studio, a digital magazine, a live-streaming platform, an investment holding, a CS:GO Major, Dota Minors and Majors, three esports teams, three company acquisitions and more.
+For each new chapter in my life, it meant I had to start all over: move to a new country, buy all new furniture, make new friends and build a new company.
+But it also meant another try at reinventing myself and exploring what I can do.

 2013: Berlin

-My first job was at a company called ESGN: a 20-million dollar attempt to be an esports federation (in partnership with ESL, MLG and GOMTV) and a TV studio for everything esports.
+My first job was at a company called ESGN: a 20-million dollar attempt to be an esports federation (in partnership with ESL, Gamefy and GOMTV) and a TV studio for everything esports.
 Coincidentally, I had gotten the role of business development and operations manager because I emailed the company blindly and one of my future colleagues read the very website you are reading now.
 Lead by non-English speaking Koreans, I was asked to move from Montreal to Berlin with my Swiss passport.
-A passport my parents withheld with disapproval of my going.
+A passport my family withheld with disapproval of my going.
 The company was rife with community rumours and they deemed it would not be prudent for me to leave.
 For a decade, I had been lead to believe that I was incapable of handling my own money, personal documents, family heirlooms or even permitted to purchase my own things.
-Thus, to get permission to leave for this job, I had to sign over my bank account to my family under the guise that they’ll manage it for me.
-With no choice, I signed and left for Berlin with whatever I could fit in my two suitcases, 200 Canadian dollars and a pocketwatch from my grandmother.
-A few months after I left, my bank account was emptied – the cost for freedom.
+Thus, to get “permission” to leave for this job, I had to sign over my bank account to my family under the guise that they’ll manage it for me.
+With no choice, I signed and left for Berlin with whatever I could fit in my two suitcases, couple hundred Canadian dollars and a pocketwatch.
+A few months after I left, my bank account was emptied and I chalked it up as a cost for my freedom.

 2014: Copenhagen